 - First-Aid Kit

 Speaking of accidents, you have to be ready for any emergency, so it’s prudent to pack a first-aid kit.
 This is particularly valuable if you’re bringing your kids along on the camping trip.
-Prepare medicine and creams to deal with cuts and scrapes.
+In addition to your 1st aid medical kits, you may also wish to prepare medicine and creams to deal with cuts and scrapes.

 Some first-aid kit essentials you must pack are: